Atlas-OS/docs/docs/contributing/contribution-guidelines.md

 1. When it's merged, it will be squash-merged into the primary branch of the repository
 	- This means all commits from the branch will be combined into one

-The only exclusion to this is when there is an urgent change, which team members might directly commit to the primary branch of a repository.
+The only exclusion to this system is for team members not using pull requests when there is an uncontroversial and well-tested change.

 ## :material-format-letter-case: Formatting